davxiao/davxiao.github.io/_posts/2018-12-18-tcpdump cheat sheet.md

 tags:  network tcpdump
 ---

-Listen on loopback for tcp traffic on port 4000.
-This is useful when you are debugging something purely local.
-Please be advised that the following command works for mac os, if you are using other OS, you may need to change the name of the interface `lo0`.
+### Monitor on loopback interface for tcp traffic on port 4000

+This is useful when you are debugging something local.
+The following sample command works for mac os, if you are using other OS, you may need to change the `-i lo0` portion.

-`tcpdump -i lo0 tcp port 4000 -w test.pcap`
+`tcpdump -i lo0 port 4000 -w test.pcap`

-For reading and analyzing .pcap file, I recommend Wireshark.
+Then you can use wireshark to read and analyze the .pcap file.